What is Addison's disease?

 How is Addison's disease diagnosed?

 Diagnosis is based on your pet's medical history, including any medications, clinical signs, and the results of common blood and urine tests, most notably electrolyte imbalances.
-The most definitive diagnostic test for Addison’s disease is the ACTH-stimulation test.
-In this test, cortisol levels are measured before and after injection of a synthetic form of ACTH.
-Additional tests such as basal cortisol levels, endogenous plasma ACTH, ECG, radiographs or abdominal ultrasound may be performed to rule-out another cause for your pet's clinical signs.
+The most definitive diagnostic test for Addison’s disease is the ACTH- stimulation test.
+In this test, cortisol levels are measured before and after injection of a synthetic form of ACTH (see handout “Testing and Monitoring in Addison’s Disease” for more information).
+Additional tests such as basal cortisol levels, natural plasma ACTH, electrocardiogram (ECG), radiographs (X-rays) or abdominal ultrasound may be performed to rule out another cause for your pet's clinical signs.
 In rare instances MRI or CT may be needed to diagnose a pituitary gland problem.

 How is Addison's disease treated?